 Proofreading Theses and Dissertations

+REVISED SECOND EDITION (2023).
+Includes a new section on the use of AI.
 Proofreading Theses and Dissertations introduces some of the basic principles of proofreading academic texts.
 In many respects, the work required is the same as for any other proofread – you check for errors in spelling, punctuation, grammar and consistency – but it is complicated by the fact that the thesis or dissertation must be the student's own work.

 Your House Style: Styling your words for maximum impact